 To up the tension, limit resources and build in a luck pressing system.

 Experiment results will help solidify your hypothesis.
 Here is what I have found as some key ingredients to a fun roll and write game:

 - Present players with a non-obvious choice more often than not.
 Present players with a challenging goal to prevent the game from feeling predictable or even solvable.

 - Allow them the flexibility to make decisions and explore the game mechanics.

 - Restrict resources to build tension (rolls or other) and present players with a system to press their luck.

 Notice some of the things that we did not talk about player interaction or player agency above.
-There is often player agency baked into a player writing on their own medium.
+There is plenty of player agency baked into a player writing on their own medium, but there’s also a lot of room to explore game designwise outside of your own medium.
 Keep in mind this is an experiment I created on the fly to help inform a hypothesis.
 My goal is to design a Roll and Write game this month and come back with my results and see if the hypothesis holds true.